SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 <!--CRLF-->

-Here we are using the ZOrdered list of sprites (since we want to draw our background behind everything else, but also useful if you want to use layered backgrounds, more later).&nbsp; Personally I might have just used the main Sprite list but lets keep to the DigiPen track for now.
+Here we are using the ZOrdered list of sprites (since we want to draw our background behind everything else, but also useful if you want to use layered backgrounds, more later).
+Personally I might have just used the main Sprite list but lets keep to the DigiPen track for now.

 That is it for sprites, any we now add to the Added List will get put into the main loop and be updated and drawn to the screen.